MalakAshrafRezk/malakashrafrezk/README.md

 # Malak Ashraf 👩🏻‍💻

 Helping software teams deliver better products by finding bugs before users do.
-I'm Malak — a Software Testing Engineer with a passion for solving real-world problems, discovering bugs, and building reliable, well-structured code. ✨
+I'm Malak, a Software Testing Engineer with a passion for solving real-world problems, discovering bugs, and building reliable, well-structured code. ✨

 This is my personal portfolio, where I share the projects I've worked on, the skills I’ve built, and my journey in tech.